 Now, Samsung Galaxy Note 10 and Galaxy Note 10 Plus have inherited the Infinity-O Display, and they’re even bigger and better at 6.3-inches and 6.8-inches respectively.
 In fact, the latter is the biggest Galaxy Note ever!
-The Galaxy S9 and Galaxy S9 Plus offer great screen technology, too, along with camera and tech upgrades from the previous generation.
+The Galaxy S9 and Galaxy S9 Plus, while no longer available, offered great screen technology, along with camera and tech upgrades from the previous generation.

 On their release, Galaxy S8 and S8 Plus were real gamechangers with beautiful Infinity displays, improved cameras and usability features, such as its iris scanner.
 Galaxy Note 8 was the big return of the Note series, combining work and leisure with great screen tech, cameras and power.

 With Samsung Galaxy S7 and S7 Edge, you get a well-rounded device that sports the classic Galaxy look with sharp cameras, a large battery and Quad HD display.

 Samsung also offers a range or great-value handsets under its Galaxy A range that are often cheaper than flagships.
 These phones come with the latest look, impressive screen tech and high-quality cameras.